-Friends University, an educational community that has existed more than 100 years, is committed to the principles of honesty, fairness and respect for others.
+Friends University, an educational community that has existed for more than 100 years, is committed to the principles of honesty, fairness, and respect for others.
 The University recognizes the need to foster a trusting environment to enable the pursuit of knowledge.
-To that end, the University has developed an Academic Honor Code Policy, and Faculty must include the Academic Honor Code Policy, Academic Integrity process and the Definitions of Academic Dishonesty in each syllabus distributed to students of the University.
+To that end, the University has developed an Academic Honor Code Policy, and the Faculty must include the Academic Honor Code Policy, Academic Integrity process, and the Definitions of Academic Dishonesty in each syllabus distributed to students of the University.
 In addition, faculty should review this information with students at the beginning of each term/semester.
-Students, faculty, staff and administrators must uphold high academic and ethical standards in the classroom.
+Students, faculty, staff, and administrators must uphold high academic and ethical standards in the classroom.

 Academic Honor Code Violations

 - Cheating: This includes, but is not limited to, unauthorized use of books, library materials, notes, study aids or information on an examination or quiz; b) altering a graded work after it has been returned, then submitting the work for re-grading; c) using another person’s work and submitting that work as your own; d) submitting identical or similar papers for credit in more than one course without prior permission from the course instructor.

 - Plagiarism: Defined as the use of another’s written work without proper citation, including borrowing of an idea or phrase or para-phrasing of material without proper citation; b) use of another student’s work in any form; c) the purchase and/or use of a paper or assignment written by someone other than the student.